danilopedraza/komodo/book/src/programming_with_symstatic/core_features.md

 # Core elements

+## **What is Symstatic good at?**

+The aim of Symstatic is to easily express **experimental** solutions to some specific class of problems.
+These problems are related to combinatorics, algorithm design, number theory, and stuff like that.

+What does **experimental** mean here?
+They are probably not complete nor correct solutions.
+When people solve a math problem, they usually get to the solution iteratively.
+They start by some intuition-based guess, and tweak until it satisfies all of the problem's constraints.
+Symstatic wants to make this process easier, making assumptions that are reasonable in this context and offering tools that are convenient.
+This means that Symstatic is (clearly) an opinionated tool.

+## **What is Symstatic bad at?**

+Everything else.
+We also have to confess that, currently, Symstatic is painfully slow.
+This will probably hurt the user experience and limit the use cases of the language.

 ## Expression-oriented

 Symstatic is an expression-oriented language, which means that almost everything that you write returns something.